lorenswenson/Docker-Emacs-Python-Configuration/README.md

 `source ~/.bashrc`

-6) Emacs should now be aliased, so just run emacs from bash
+6) Emacs in the docker container should now be aliased, so just run `pymacs` from bash

 7) Emacs should be configured to use [Elpy](https://github.com/jorgenschaefer/elpy/wiki).
 A starting point is to add the code in snippet_init.el to ~/.emacs.d/init.el